-A & R Tables: Officially known as the "Table of Sections Amended, Repealed, or Added To" printed in the Cumulative Index to Legislative Measures and Oregon Laws.
-These printed tables show all Oregon Revised Statutes (ORS), Oregon Rules of Civil Procedure (ORCP), Session Laws and Oregon Constitutional sections amended, repealed, or "added to" by measures and overturned vetoes.
+A & R Tables: Officially known as the "Table of Sections Amended, Repealed, or Added To" printed in the Weekly Cumulative Index to Legislative Measures and in the Final Calendar.
+These printed tables show all Oregon Revised Statutes (ORS), Oregon Rules of Civil Procedure (ORCP), Session Laws, and Constitutional provisions amended, repealed, or "added to" by introduced measures.
 These tables are useful when researching changes made to particular pieces of legislation over the years.